-Modular software design --- that is, designs that enable the separability and reusability of functional units --- is fundamental to good software development practices; this principle is all the more true in producing programs capable of complex ``plasticity''.
-By modularizing code (\textit{e.g.}, into functions, classes, libraries, \textit{etc.}), software developers can simplify the crafting of customized responses to inputs by composing relevant modules.
+Modular software design---that is, designs that promote the partitioning and reusability of functional units---is fundamental to good software development practices; this principle is all the more true in producing programs capable of complex ``plasticity.''
+By modularizing code (\textit{e.g.}, into functions, classes, libraries, \textit{etc.}), software developers can craft customized responses to inputs by composing relevant modules.
 These modules can each contain segments of code whose functionality would otherwise need to be reinvented for each response.
 Likewise, modularity appears to be critical in natural genomes \citep{wagner_road_2007} as well as artificial evolving systems \citep{huizinga_does_2016}.
-Moreover, evidence in these evolving systems suggests that modularity can improve the capacity for effective plasticity to arise \citep{londe_phenotypic_2015,ellefsen_neural_2015}.
+Moreover, evidence in these evolving systems suggests that modularity can improve the capacity for effective plasticity to arise \citep{ellefsen_neural_2015,londe_phenotypic_2015}.

 Developing GP systems that facilitate the evolution of modular program architectures has long captured the attention of the genetic programming community.
 Koza introduced Automatically Defined Functions (ADFs) where callable functions can evolve as separate branches of GP syntax trees \citep{koza_genetic_1992,koza_genetic_1994}.
-Angeline and Pollack developed `compression' and `expansion' genetic operators to automatically modularize existing code into libraries of parameterized subroutines \citep{angeline_evolutionary_1992}.
-Since these foundational advances, significant efforts have been made to allow GP representations to incorporate internal modules (\textit{e.g.}, \citep{spector_adm_1996,oneill_grammar_2000,binard_abstraction_2007,walker_automatic_2008,spector_tag-based_2011,spector_tag-based_2012,lalejini_evolving_2018}), to measure (and select for) modularity in evolving programs (\textit{e.g.}, \citep{krawiec_functional_2009,saini_modularity_2019,saini_using_modularity_2020}), and to build ``libraries'' of reusable code modules accessible to evolving populations of programs (\textit{e.g.}, \citep{rosca_learning_1994,banscherus_hierarchical_2001,keijzer_run_2004,keijzer_undirected_2005}).
+Angeline and Pollack developed compression and expansion genetic operators to automatically modularize existing code into libraries of parameterized subroutines \citep{angeline_evolutionary_1992}.
+Since these foundational advances, significant efforts have been made to allow GP representations to incorporate internal modules (\textit{e.g.}, \citep{spector_adm_1996,oneill_grammar_2000,binard_abstraction_2007,walker_automatic_2008,spector_tag-based_2011,spector_tag-based_2012,lalejini_evolving_2018}), to measure (and select for) modularity in evolving programs (\textit{e.g.}, \citep{krawiec_functional_2009,saini_modularity_2019,saini_using_modularity_2020}), and to build ``libraries'' of reusable code modules accessible to evolving populations of programs (\textit{e.g.}, \citep{banscherus_hierarchical_2001,keijzer_run_2004,keijzer_undirected_2005,rosca_learning_1994}).